2026 United States state legislative elections: Minnesota

 All of the seats of the Minnesota Senate and the Minnesota House of Representatives are up for election in 2026.
-Democratic–Farmer–Laborites currently control the senate, while the composition of the house is tied.
+Democratic–Farmer–Laborites currently control the Senate, while the House is tied and controlled under a power-sharing agreement by both parties.
+Both of these compositions remained unchanged through a string of special elections held throughout 2025 and early 2026, including one caused by the assassination of former House Speaker Melissa Hortman.